redmic-project/log-fluent-bit/README.md

 # Fluent Bit

-Configure and deploy Fluent Bit, a lightweight service to feed Fluentd
+Configure and deploy Fluent Bit, a lightweight service to ingest logs and feed Loki